KiraYamato94/LasMonjas/README.md

 - While the Bomb is active, custom music will play and a custom message with the remaining time for defusing it will display to the players.
 - Bomb duration is fixed to 60 seconds for Skeld, MiraHQ, Dlesk and the custom map, 90 for Polus and Submerged, and 180 for Airship.
 - An additional 5 seconds will be added to the bomb duration for every dead crewmate player.
+- Self Bomb ability starts a countdown, reaching 0 kills all players inside the explosion area (only visible for Bomberman) and Bomberman himself afterwards.

 -----------------------